-- 5.1.1 At the beginning of each semester, approved students with a qualified academic disability are responsible for initiating the accommodation process by scheduling a meeting with an OAS Coordinator and completing an Application for Services form.
-The meeting should be scheduled no later than the end of the second week of classes. - 5.1.2 The OAS will work with students to find reasonable and appropriate academic accommodations.
+- 5.1.1 At the end of each semester, the OAS Coordinator will send each student receiving accommodations a renewal form for the following semester.
+Submission of the renewal form that has been completed in its entirety will renew the student's plan for the next semester.
+Any request for modification to an existing accommodation must be accompanied by appropriate documentation and may require a meeting with the OAS Coordinator. - 5.1.2 The OAS will work with students to find reasonable and appropriate academic accommodations.
 Accommodations will be based, in part, on the documentation provided during the intake review process.

-Depending upon the nature of the disability and academic program, an OAS Coordinator may need to interact with students and faculty to facilitate communication in order to identify and coordinate accommodations.
+Depending upon the nature of the disability and academic program, an OAS Coordinator may need to communicate with students and faculty to identify and coordinate accommodations.
 Requests that seek to change or modify a program's requirements will necessarily involve faculty and academic administrators to determine whether a reasonable accommodation can be identified.
-Accommodations that affect specific requirements of a course, such as a clinical internship, may take additional time. - 5.1.3 If an academic accommodation is approved, the OAS Coordinator will provide the student with Notice of Approved Accommodation letters for each enrolled course.
-The student is then responsible for hand-delivering a hard copy of the letter to each faculty member or instructor.
-If a hard copy delivery is not possible or practical, the student should immediately notify the OAS Coordinator.
-If the student fails to provide the accommodation letter or fails to inform the OAS Coordinator of a problem with delivery, the student will not be entitled to the identified accommodation for that course.
+Accommodations that affect specific requirements of a course, such as a clinical internship or other experiential coursework, may take additional time. - 5.1.3 If an academic accommodation is approved, the OAS Coordinator will supply the student and each of the faculty with documentation of approved accommodations.